gregoriomarchesini/Magnetometer-calibration/README.md

 |```H```          |magnetic field intensity at the location of the calibration                                |
 |```beta_k```     |starting guess solution                                                                    |

-Once this parameters are defined, the script solves the probelm automatically and the results are output from the code anologously at the MC method.
+Once this parameters are defined, the script solves the problem automatically and the results are output from the code anologously at the MC method.
+The model to follow to calibrate the measurments is always the same as in MC

 # Adjuasted Least Square Calibration
 The ALS method is conceptually identical to the NLLS method exept for the fact that the model *f* is linear.
-This fact results in a saving in computational time and the elimination of any dependancy from an initial guess.
-The mathematical proofs and logic behind the method are fully explained in [1] and [2].
+This fact results in saving computational time and the elimination of any dependancy from an initial guess.
+The mathematical proofs and logic behind the method are fully explained in [[2](https://www.researchgate.net/publication/303721929_Complete_triaxis_magnetometer_calibration_in_the_magnetic_domain)],[[1](https://www.researchgate.net/publication/39994614_Consistent_least_squares_fitting_of_ellipsoids)].
 No indeepth analysis will be given herein.
-However it is intersting to understanf which one is the model imlemeted by this method.
+However it is intersting to understand which one is the model implemeted by this method.

 The model f  is

 f = A^-1(H_<sub>measured</sub>) - offset

-where A is named shape matric and it is uknown.
+where A is named shape matrix and it is uknown.
 A contains the scale factors in the diagonal and additional off-diagonal parameters that take into account for non-orthogonalities in the axes of the magnetometer.
-H_<sub>measured</sub> is the 3x1 vector containing a single measurement from the magnetometer for example. offset is the usual herd ferromagnetic field interfernce.

-the solution to the probelm is found minimising the sum of the resifuals squared :
+H_<sub>measured</sub> is the 3x1 vector containing a single measurement from the magnetometer for example.
+The offset is the usual hard ferromagnetic field interfernce.
+The solution to the probelm is found minimising the sum of the residuals squared :

 min(S) = min(sum(H^2-(A^-1(H_<sub>measured</sub>) - offset)^2) for i=1,2,3 ..
 N